All Series > Well-Ordered Soul > Part 2

 Correlation to the Virtues

-The seven chiefly virtues correlate to each part of the horse and chariot.
-The intellect is perfected by the virtue of prudence—which enables one to know and direct what’s right.
-The will is perfected by the virtue of justice—which enables one to do and uphold what’s right.
-The passions are perfected by the virtues of fortitude—which enables one to endure difficulties and trials, and temperance—which enables one to moderate desires and temptations.
-And all—are perfected and elevated by the virtues of faith, hope, and charity.
+The seven chief virtues correlate to each part of the horse and chariot.
+The intellect, the charioteer of the soul, is perfected by the virtue of prudence—which enables one to know and direct what is right.
+The will, represented by the reins, is perfected by the virtue of justice—which enables one to do and uphold what is right.
+The passions, symbolized by the powerful horses, are perfected by the virtues of fortitude—which enables one to endure difficulties and trials—and temperance—which enables one to moderate desires and temptations.
+And all are perfected and elevated by grace through the theological virtues of faith, hope, and charity.

-Remembering, scripture says: “Human wisdom, brilliance, insight—they are of no help if the Lord is against you.
-You can get horses ready for battle, but it is the Lord who gives victory” (Proverbs 21:30-31).
-Thus, the virtuous one understands they are not saved by works, but through faith—pursuing a virtuous life not to earn salvation, but to do God’s will.
+But remember: this life of virtue is not powered by human effort alone.
+Scripture warns us, “Human wisdom, brilliance, insight—they are of no help if the Lord is against you.
+You can get horses ready for battle, but it is the Lord who gives victory” (Proverbs 21:30–31).

 Visual Resource